melaniebolla/lexploration/README.md

 The specific data packages required are 'gutenberg' and 'wordnet'.

 ## Running Lexploration
+### Starting Lexploration
 Run Lexploration by running lexploration.py with Python 2.7.
-This program requires user input, which will be explained in the **About** section below.
+### Using Lexploration
+This program requires user input; the program will prompt the user to add a keyword.
+After adding a keyword, the user will be prompted to choose which definition of the keyword they meant.
+Once the definition is selected, the program uses that sense of the keyword to expand the keyword into a list of semantically related words.
+Next, the user is asked to go through the same process with a second keyword.
+After the second keyword is added, if the related words list is still shorter than 15 words, it will ask for another keyword.
+If the list has grown to more than 15 words (sometimes it will be much larger), the program moves on to finding more words related to the expanded word list.
+How this works will be explained in the **About** section below.

+After the related words list has been finalized, the program exports that list to a file for later reference.
+Then the search function reads in that list from the text file, searches a book from Project Gutenberg (right now it only searches 'Emma' by Jane Austen), and outputs any matches.
+The matches are output in order of appearance in the book, and are prefixed by an estimate of the percentage through the book at which they appear.
+The words found are displayed in UPPERCASE.

 ## About
 ###Aim of this program: